What is ‘audax’?

 Standard long-distance distances are 200, 300, 400 and 600km, but rides can be any length, although points are only awarded for whole 100km multiples over 200km.

 In the UK the longest organised ride is London-Edinburgh-London, which happens every four years.
-It's 1400km and you have 116 hours (just over four and a half days) in which to complete it.
-The last one was in 2013 and so the next is in 2017.
+The last one was in 2017 and it was 1400km, which had to be completed in 116 hours (just over four and a half days).
+The next edition is in 2021 and will be 1500km, and about five and a half days long.

 The blue-riband event in the world is Paris-Brest-Paris, which happens every four years as well (although interleaved with LEL).
 It's only 1200km and you have 90 hours (just under four days).
 It's a jamboree for anything on two (or three and sometimes four) wheels and is well worth the effort.
 The last one was in 2011 and so the next is this year!
 Qualification has already started for 200s and a full collection of four rides at the four standard distances (or longer) are required in order to register.